-- For potential impacts, the likelihood dimension is to be considered together with the severity of the impacts.
-However, in the case of human rights impacts, as specified in ESRS 1 paragraph 45, severity takes precedence over likelihood when identifying material matters. - 111.
+- 122. For potential impacts, the likelihood dimension is to be considered together with the severity of the impacts.
+However, in the case of human rights impacts, as specified in ESRS 1 paragraph 45, severity takes precedence over likelihood when identifying material matters. - 123.
 Following on the illustration above, the methodology would be the same and the likelihood dimension would be added.
-To this extent and to simplify its representation, the three factors within severity would be combined altogether into the severity axis and likelihood of occurrence would be represented in the horizontal axis. - In terms of likelihood, the likelihood of a potential negative impact refers to the probability of the impact happening.
+To this extent and to simplify its representation, the three factors within severity would be combined altogether into the severity axis and likelihood of occurrence would be represented in the horizontal axis. - 124.
+In terms of likelihood, the likelihood of a potential negative impact refers to the probability of the impact happening.
 The likelihood of an impact can be measured or determined qualitatively or quantitatively, depending on the available information.
-It could be described using general terms (e.g., unlikely, highly likely) or mathematically using probability (e.g., 10 in 100, 10 percent) or a frequency over a given time-period (e.g., once every 10 years).
+It could be described using general terms (e.g., unlikely, highly likely) or mathematically using probability (e.g., 10 in 100.1)